Hegemony (video game series): Reception

 Hegemony Rome was viewed as a less sophisticated successor to Hegemony Gold.
 The use of the same core game loop on a larger map without new mechanics contributed to the game's repetitiveness.
 Strategy Gamer rated it 6/10, noting "There is much to be said for Hegemony Rome, and sometimes simple problems do become more interesting if taken to a larger scale.
 But a truly great strategy game should never be this repetitive, even if the Romans did like their conquests nice and methodically predictable."
 At the same time strategy podcast Three Moves Ahead described the Caesar campaign as being close to reality and requiring interesting strategic decisions.
 However, Hooked Gamers reviewed the game much more positively with 82%: "[Hegemony Rome] throws out pretty much everything you thought you knew about Real-Time Strategy and then proceeds to - successfully - reinvent the genre altogether."
 Furthermore, GameWatcher rated the game 70% und GameSpot 50%.

 Hegemony III: Clash of the Ancients

 Hegemony III: Clash of the Ancients was released on 25 August 2015.
 The player takes charge of one of 25 factions in Italy, before the rise of Rome, and attempts to unite the Italian Peninsula.
 In the base game the player may choose one faction from the Latin, Sabellic, Greek, Celtic or Etruscan faction groups.
 Hegemony III does away with the narrative campaign structure known from its prequels and goes for a sandbox approach with missions emerging organically as time goes on rather than as part of a set historical narrative (though the campaign comes back in the Eagle King DLC).
+It adds various features such as a military, economic and naval skill tree and victory conditions.